kekse1/count.php/README.md

 `pad` is the space above and below the text, `space` is to the left and the right.
 `size` is a font size in 'pt' or 'px' (ain't sure atm x)~, and the `font` needs to be installed in the 'FONTS' directory, as '.ttf'.
+The 'aa' parameter needs to be '0' or '1', to configure anti-aliased text.

+All parameters are optional, but the `?draw` needs to be set if you want a graphical output.

 #### Dependencies
 Important: the GD library has to be installed for this feature.
 If it isn't, you can only use the